plfa/plfa.github.io/README.md

 # Building the book

-There are several tools you need to build a local copy of the book:
+There are several tools you need to build and host a local copy of the book:

   - [Agda](https://agda.readthedocs.io/en/latest/getting-started/installation.html)
   - [Agda standard library](https://github.com/agda/agda-stdlib)